daniyalahmadk/enable-stripe-dev-mode-on-WPEngine-staging/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request on the GitHub repository.

 ### License
-This plugin is released under the MIT License.
+This plugin is released under the GPL License.

 ### Support
 For any questions or support, please contact daniyal.ahmad1992@gmail.com.